 This program option evaluates previous health care training to provide college credit and/or reduce the number of clinical hours if you are employed in one of the career fields mentioned above or have already earned a bachelor’s degree in an unrelated field and have direct patient care experience.
 A variety of specialized services are available.
 If you are a veteran, active duty military, or reservist, you will find those services unmatched by any other BSN program in Ohio.

 Wright State University-Miami Valley College of Nursing and Health is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Ohio Board of Nursing.
 Graduates are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-View Bachelor of Science in Nursing program information and degree requirements in the University Catalog.
+View Bachelor of Science in Nursing program information and degree requirements in the Academic Catalog.

 Sample Curriculum Pattern

 |Course Number||Course Name||Credits (Total 17)|